zy924/java_ex/README.md

 #Exercises Discription
 ##Exercises1
-Find the prime number from 2-10000
+Find the prime number in 2-10000